 If you are vigilant — and have a limited amount of time — you can hit the highlights in one single day.
 Just be mindful of the park hours.
 On average, the park opens at 10:00 and closes at 20:00.
 You’re best to check the official website for updated hours, which is on average published only 2 months ahead of time.

 If you have the time, then I recommend doing 2 full days at the park.
 This way you can soak in your favourite attractions (I’ll tell you now, it’s Mystic Manor) multiple times and take your time to enjoy the park at a slower pace.
 This also keeps you nice and rested if Tokyo Disneyland or Shanghai Disneyland is your next destination.

-Not only can you enjoy everything at the park, you give yourself room to enjoy the Disney hotels.
+Not only can you enjoy everything at the park, but you also give yourself room to enjoy the Disney hotels.
 Soak in the pool (if it’s open), enjoy a nice meal of Dim Sum at the Crystal Lotus, or a relaxed breakfast at Chef Mickey.
-My personal recommendation is the Disney Explorers Lodge and character breakfast at Dragon Wind.
+My recommendation is the Disney Explorers Lodge and character breakfast at Dragon Wind.

 If you have a lot of time to spare or want to experience everything in the park multiple times over, then 3 days is the max I can recommend.
 After that, you’ll have done everything multiple times.
-Which isn’t a bad thing; the resort just isn’t big enough to call for any more than that.
+This isn’t a bad thing; the resort just isn’t big enough to call for any more than that.

 Splitting Between Hong Kong and the Park

-Hong Kong is a beautiful city and has easy access to areas such as Macau and Ocean Park.
+Hong Kong is a beautiful city with easy access to areas such as Macau and Ocean Park.
 A week in Hong Kong is doable with plenty of time at the park and soaking in what Hong Kong has to offer: